 “How far does a girl have to go before you notice her?“, Manhattinate Lisa asks her fiancé at the beginning.
 How far Lisa is actually willing to go becomes apparent in the course of the film…

 Simon von Ludwig

-The book “Grace Kelly – Film Stills“ (German) published by Schirmer Mosel served as the authoritative source.
+The book “Grace Kelly – Film Stills“ (German) published by Schirmer Mosel served as main source.